 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The assignment must be written following current Turabian style and must include citations from 5–7 scholarly references and the course readings and presentations, as well as a bibliography.
+The assignment must be written following current APA style and must include citations from 12-15 scholarly references and the course readings and presentations, as well as a bibliography.

 This assignment requires the student to do a literature review that will articulate his or her model/framework of effective statesmanship.
 This paper will serve as a building block to the final paper.
 This paper must be 9–12 pages (excluding the title page, abstract/introduction, summary, and references) and contain ideas and citations from at least 12-15 scholarly references inclusive of the required reading and presentations from the course and Scripture.
 This assignment must be written following current APA style.